pardot/api-docs/docs/kb/api-version-3/export.md

 # Export API Overview

-The Export API provides a way to retrieve larges volumes of data from Pardot.
-It uses uses Pardot's existing API structures, patterns, and terminology.
+The Export API provides a way to retrieve large volumes of data from Pardot.
+It uses Pardot's existing API structures, patterns, and terminology.
 Only visitor activity is supported currently.

 # When to Use the Export API